utnet-org/utility-readonly/tools/cold-store/README.md

 column in hot.
 That is not needed to start experimenting.

 ## Subcommands
-Before every subcommand the `NodeStorage` is opened with `NearConfig` from `home_dir`.
+Before every subcommand the `NodeStorage` is opened with `UncConfig` from `home_dir`.

 ### Open